When executing a mysql command in a script, the message "Warning: Using a password on the command line interface can be insecure" appears

 Warning: Using a password on the command line interface can be insecure

-*For MySQL version upgrade information, click here.
+*For information on MySQL version upgrades,please click here.

 Even though I was using the same script as before, an unfamiliar warning was being output